abacusorg/AbacusSummit/docs/data-access.rst

 Flatiron Institute BinderHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Flatiron Institute's Scientific Computing Core runs a BinderHub service that allows users to run a JupyterLab session on a Flatiron server that has access to some AbacusSummit data.
 Access to the AbacusSummit Binder projects requires sign-up: https://forms.gle/cj9U89irsEVcM7X66.
+A Google email address is required, but are free to create.
 Please also familiarize yourself with the documentation: https://wiki.flatironinstitute.org/Public/UsingFiBinder

 .. warning::
     User data storage on BinderHub is ephemeral. **Your data will be deleted after a few days of inactivity!** Be sure to download any important data.